You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 And as soon as you see the red circle aim at your prey, you already know you will hit it.

-Reticle dots are just excellent for fast target acquisition and close combat.
+I can be quite antsy on the field, so I use red dots for fast target acquisition and close combat.

 3. Are Red Dot Sights Always On?